 Not only is there a science to what platform you use and why, but also the right frequency between posts.
 Social media is different across industries, from healthcare to travel and hospitality to marketing and retail.
 All must find their voice and fill with relevant content to boost their brand.

-In her book “Clout,” Content Science Founder Colleen Jones writes:
+In her book The Content Advantage Content Science Founder Colleen Jones writes:

-More than 4.65 billion people are active social media users.
+There are 4.95 billion social media users worldwide.
 Fortunately, you don’t have to reach all of them; you only need to connect with the right people to succeed at social media marketing.

 “When you focus on the right people, not all people, creating and delivering relevant content for them becomes much easier.
 And your content will be much more likely to influence those people so you can achieve your goals,” says Jones.